danielytan/q-bert/README.md

 * Compile with `stack build`
 * Play with `stack run`
-*

 ## TODO

-- [ ] Convert starter code to work with q-bert logic
+- [x] Convert starter code to work with q-bert logic
+- [ ] Make the view isometric like in the original game

 # Proposal
 We aim to implement a simple version of the classic retro game Q*Bert in Haskell using the [brick](https://github.com/jtdaugherty/brick/) library.